Ahmed-CYB/mcp-test/challenges/insecure-ftp-server/README.md

 # Insecure FTP Server Challenge

 ## Learning Objectives
-- Understand FTP server misconfigurations
+- Understand FTP server configurations
-- Explore anonymous access to sensitive files
+- Identify common FTP misconfigurations leading to data leakage
-- Use FTP commands and tools
+- Use Kali Linux to connect to an FTP server

 ## Challenge Description
-A small company has left their FTP server open to the public.
-Your task is to identify the vulnerability and retrieve the sensitive file containing the flag.
+A small company has an FTP server setup to store and share files.
+However, due to some misconfigurations, sensitive files might be exposed to anonymous users.
+Your task is to exploit this misconfiguration to retrieve the secret flag file.

 ## Accessing the Challenge
-- Use a web browser to access the Kali Linux desktop.
+- The FTP server is running on `ftp://victim` within the provided Kali Linux environment.
-- The FTP server is available at ftp://victim:21
+- No additional tools are needed beyond those provided in Kali.

 ## Hints
-1. Check if anonymous access is enabled.
+1. Consider what services are enabled for anonymous users.
-2. Try uploading or modifying files in the FTP server.
+2. Check if you can list directories and access files as an anonymous user.
-3. Look for sensitive files that are world-readable.
+3. You may not need credentials; explore what anonymous access provides.